aaronbloomfield/nws/hws/dnsspoof/index.md

 root@inner:~#
 ```

-On *gateway*, you will get output such as the following (your port numbers will be different, and you may get multiple versions of this):
+On *gateway*, you will get output such as the following (your DNS ID will be different, and you may get multiple lines like that):

 ```
  192.168.200.3 --> 192.168.200.1: 65517